MattCheely/elm-app-gen/README.md

 ## What's included in a new project?

-Elm AppGen creates a project for you that includes:
+Elm App Generator creates a project for you that includes:

 - [Elm](https://elm-lang.org)
 - [Elm Test](https://package.elm-lang.org/packages/elm-exploration/test/latest)